Survey and Systematization of 3D Object Detection Models and Methods: Data Representation

 The second and more abstract way to solve the point cloud representation problem is to process the point cloud directly by grouping points into point sets.
-This approach does not require convolutions and thus enables to process the point cloud without transformation in a \textit{pointwise representation} (Section~\ref{section:Data Representation_Point-Based}) \cite[e.g.,][]{qi_frustum_2018, shi_pointrcnn_2019, huang_epnet_2020}.
+This approach does not require convolutions and thus allows the point cloud to be processed without transforming it into a \textit{point-wise representation} (Section~\ref{section:Data Representation_Point-Based}) \cite[e.g.,][]{qi_frustum_2018, shi_pointrcnn_2019, huang_epnet_2020}.